What is it?

-Applications will be provided to the participating schools in early November 2021.
 Contact Programs Director, Meg Folds at email@example.com to find the contact person at a particular school.
-Students fill out the written application that is returned to their school before the school’s deadline.
+Students fill out the written application to be returned to their school before the school’s deadline.
 The school submits its candidates to Leadership Jacksonville in January.
-Interviews take place February through March, with the class selection complete by May 1 each year.
+Interviews take place February through March, with the class selection completed by May 1 each year.

-The forty participating SACS accredited high schools in Baker, Clay, Duval and St. John’s counties are eligible to submit applications.
+The 40 participating SACS accredited high schools in Baker, Clay, Duval and St. John’s counties are eligible to submit applications.
 Applications are accepted only from these schools.
-Each participating high school will have the opportunity to nominate four to six freshmen.
+Each participating high school will have the opportunity to nominate 4-6 freshmen.
 Teams of Leadership Jacksonville alumni interview all candidates and select the class in the spring.
-Selected students will participate in Youth Leadership Jacksonville with other selected students during their sophomore year.
+Selected students will participate in Youth Leadership Jacksonville during their sophomore year.